LB56745/LB56745.github.io/README.md

 Okay, so there are many reasons I chose Tuta over the other private email providers.
 First of all, the whole Tuta mailbox and even their calendar is end-to-end encrypted, I also really appreciate that Tuta is fully open-source.
 This gives me peace of mind knowing only the intended recipient can see whats in the email, and I don’t have any snooping about.

-Tuta is a super ethical, well run company – they believe privacy should be accessible for everybody, which is why you can even get a [Tuta mail account for free.]([https://tuta.com/blog/best-free-email-aWith big tech providers we always think it’s free but in reality we are paying with our data.
+Tuta is a super ethical, well run company – they believe privacy should be accessible for everybody, which is why you can even get a [Tuta mail account for free.]([https://tuta.com/blog/best-free-email-a) With big tech providers we always think it’s free but in reality we are paying with our data.

 Another major benefit is that you can create a Tuta account and remain [fully anonymous](https://tuta.com/blog/anonymous-email/) – they don’t need your cellphone number, your name, or any personal information.